A Transformational Journey

 Lived Experience

-Sitting in the Dark Room
+From the Dark Room

-In the Dark Room, emotions take over.
-Our thinking becomes reactive, and our body feels tense, tired or unsettled.
-Old wounds resurface and we can fall into familiar but unhealthy coping patterns.
+Thinking becomes reactive, our body feels tense, tired or unsettled.
+Old wounds resurface and we fall into familiar unhealthy patterns.

 We might cling to addictive thoughts, withdraw, people-please, become controlling, or repeat painful relationship dynamics.

-The Dark Room is not a place of failure.
-It’s an inner knowing that something needs awareness, and when we move from the Dark Room into the Dream Room by using our connections, we don’t just survive the storm—we begin to truly understand it.
+When we move from the Dark Room into the Dream Room by using our connections, we don’t just survive the storm—we can begin to truly understand it.

-Connection in the Dream Room
+To the Dream Room

-This ancestral, spiritual, creative ‘space’ where we use our active imagination is what I call our inner Dream Room.
+This is what I call our inner Dream Room.

 Connecting to Nature calms the nervous system and grounds us in the body.
 It reminds us that change and renewal are natural parts of life.